hansenp/diachrscripts/docs/diachromatic_input_preparation.rst

 Digest file
 ***********

-Diachromatic reports individual interactions as a pairs of restriction fragments (or digest pairs) along with the number of supporting read pairs.
+Diachromatic reports interactions as pairs of restriction fragments (or digest pairs) along with the number of supporting read pairs.
 This requires the coordinates of all possible digests in the entire reference genome.
-These are passed to Diachromatic in form of a text file, which we refer to as digest file.
+These are passed to Diachromatic in the form of a text file, which we refer to as digest file.
 For a given restriction enzyme and a reference genome, a corresponding `digest map can be created with the GOPHER software <https://diachromatic.readthedocs.io/en/latest/digest.html>`__.
-For example, here are the first few lines from a digest file:
+For instance, here are the first few lines of a digest file for the ``hg38`` genome digested with the restriction enzyme ``HindIII``:

 .. code-block:: console